What are long-tail keywords and how can they help your business?

 • Travel Supermarket

-Looking at the above companies its clear to see that it would be very difficult to knock these companies off their positions without a massive budget and a lot of time.
+Looking at the above companies it’s clear to see that it would be very difficult to knock these companies off their positions without a massive budget and a lot of time.

-The keyword travel probably gets hundreds of thousands searches, but the keyword travel isn’t targeted to your audience.
-People searching travel could be looking for travel insurance, plane tickets, summer holidays and a wide range of other services.
+The keyword travel probably gets hundreds of thousands of searches, but the keyword travel isn’t targeted to your audience.
+People searching for travel could be looking for travel insurance, plane tickets, summer holidays and a wide range of other services.

-You maybe thinking ok, travel isn’t that good but what about hiking tours?
+You may be thinking ok, travel isn’t that good but what about hiking tours?
 Once again even though your offering hiking tours you are going to go up against huge companies with huge budgets, the keyword also once again isn’t that targeted, because people searching for hiking tours in France aren’t going to be interested in hiking tours in Brecon.

 Taking the long tail approach you would want highly specific keyword searches relating to your product so for example: